Viscoelastic response and anisotropic hydrodynamics in Weyl semimetals: Derivation of viscosity in the kinetic approach

 \section{Derivation of viscosity in the kinetic approach}

 To determine the viscosity of electron fluid, one has to consider the first-order correction to the distribution function $f_{\eta} \left( t, \mathbf{r}, \mathbf{k}\right)$ due to the electron-electron scattering.
-By following the standard approach~\cite{Huang:book,Landau:t10-1995} and using the relaxation time approximation, we obtain the following first-order in $\tau_{ee} \ll \tau$ correction to the distribution function:
+By following the standard approach~\cite{Huang:book,Landau:t10-1995} and using the relaxation-time approximation, we obtain the following first-order in $\tau_{ee} \ll \tau$ correction to the distribution function:

 Viscosity enters the Euler equation, see Eq.~(\ref{App-hydro-lin-Euler}) or (\ref{App-hydro-two-band-Euler}), as the following term on its left-hand side: